thomasboyt/Charcoal/readme.md

 Execute these steps from the command line, one after another:

 1. `mkdir webapp && cd webapp`
-2. `npm install -g git@github.com:thomasboyt/generator-ember.git`
+2. `npm install -g git@github.com:thomasboyt/charcoal.git`
-3. `yo ember`
+3. `yo charcoal`
 4. `grunt server`

 A page with "Welcome to Ember.js" should appear in your browser.

 ## Extra Generators

-`yo ember:module` - Generates a new folder in your `app/` containing the following:
+`yo charcoal:module` - Generates a new folder in your `app/` containing the following:

 ```
 foo/